Mile: Name

 The modern English word mile derives from Middle English myle and Old English mīl, which was cognate with all other Germanic terms for miles.
 These derived from the nominal ellipsis form of mīlle passus 'mile' or mīlia passuum 'miles', the Roman mile of one thousand paces.

 The present international mile is usually what is understood by the unqualified term mile.
 When this distance needs to be distinguished from the nautical mile, the international mile may also be described as a land mile or statute mile.
-In British English, statute mile may refer to the present international mile or to any other form of English mile since the 1593 Act of Parliament, which set it as a distance of 1,760 yards.
+In British English, statute mile may refer to the present international mile or to any other form of English mile since an act of Parliament, the Restriction on Building Act 1592 (35 Eliz.
+1. c.
+6) was passed in 1593, which set it as a distance of 1,760 yards.
 Under American law, however, statute mile refers to the US survey mile.
 Foreign and historical units translated into English as miles usually employ a qualifier to describe the kind of mile being used but this may be omitted if it is obvious from the context, such as a discussion of the 2nd-century Antonine Itinerary describing its distances in terms of miles rather than Roman miles.

 Abbreviation

 The mile has been variously abbreviated in English—with and without a trailing period—as "mi", "M", "ml", and "m".
 The American National Institute of Standards and Technology now uses and recommends "mi" to avoid confusion with the SI metre (m) and millilitre (ml).
 However, derived units such as miles per hour or miles per gallon continue to be abbreviated as an initialism as in "mph" and "mpg", rather than "mi/h" and "mi/gal".
 In the United Kingdom, road signs use "m" as the abbreviation for mile though height and width restrictions also use "m" as the symbol for the metre, which may be displayed alongside feet and inches.
-The BBC style holds that "there is no acceptable abbreviation for 'miles and so it should be spelled out when used in describing areas.
+The BBC style holds that "there is no acceptable abbreviation for 'miles and so it should be spelt out in all cases.